Trip Courses and Off-Campus Programs

-Professors Linda Vick and Drew Rholl lead this exploration of the clear, warm oceanic waters of The Bahamas.
+Professor Drew Rholl leads this exploration of the clear, warm oceanic waters of the Bahamas.
 You’ll live at a marine biological station for a more than a week of study, snorkeling amidst the intense life of the coral reef to study its rich life.
 We will also examine the terrestrial ecology of tropical islands and the rich local culture and history.

 Trail of Tears

 Go on a journey from Chicago to the the southern Appalachians, to northern Georgia and along the northern route of the Trail of Tears.
 You’ll meet with representatives of the Cherokee Nation, learning about culture, history, and social context while making connections to contemporary themes of social justice and your environmental surroundings.